-Paris, France – Seven-time champion Rafael Nadal surprisingly needed four sets to win his first-round match Monday at the French Open.
+Paris, France – Paris, France (SportsNetwork.com) - Nine-time champion Rafael Nadal was an easy first-round winner Tuesday at the French Open.

 The former world No. 1 great eased past 296th-ranked Frenchman Quentin Halys 6-3, 6-3, 6-4 on Court Chatrier.

 The 14-time Grand Slam champion Nadal beat Novak Djokovic in last year's final to capture a fifth straight title at Roland Garros, where the Spanish star is now 67-1 for his career.

 Nadal entered this fortnight with his lowest seed ever in Paris -- No. 6.
 He did not win any of the four French Open tune-up events this spring, including a loss to Andy Murray in a Masters final in Madrid.

 David Ferrer and Marin Cilic joined Nadal in the second round.

 Ferrer, the seventh seed and 2013 French Open runner-up, blasted Slovakia's Lukas Lacko 6-1, 6-3, 6-1, while Cilic, the ninth seed and reigning U.S. Open champ, had little trouble in a 6-2, 6-4, 6-2 romp of Dutchman Robin Haase.

 Sixteenth-seeded American John Isner moved on with a 7-5, 6-2, 6-3 victory over Italian Andreas Seppi.